Reviewed by: HU Medical Review Board | Last reviewed: May 2023 | Last updated: May 2023

 - Temporary decrease in vision after the implant procedure

-Susvimo has a boxed warning, the strictest warning from the U.S. Food and Drug Administration (FDA).
+Susvimo has a boxed warning, the strictest warning from the FDA.
 It has this warning because people taking Susvimo have a higher risk of inflammation of tissues and fluids in their eye (endophthalmitis) compared to those who receive ranibizumab through monthly eye injections.
 Endophthalmitis is usually caused by infection.2

 These are not all the possible side effects of Susvimo.
 Talk to your doctor about what to expect when taking Susvimo.
 You also should call your doctor if you have any changes that concern you when taking Susvimo.